jfvilas/kubelog-backend/README.md

 # Backstage Kubelog plugin backend
 This Backstage plugin is the backend for the Kubelog (Kubernetes log viewing) frontend plugin.

-**NOTE: Version 0.9.5 implements pod restart, and requires Kwirth 0.2**
+**NOTE: Starting with Kubelog 0.10.1, Kwirth required version is at least 0.2.213**

-**Please refer to [Kubelog Plugin](https://github.com/jfvilas/kubelog) general info to understand what is Kubelog, what are its requirements and how does it work.**
+Please refer to [Kubelog Plugin](https://github.com/jfvilas/kubelog) general info to understand what is Kubelog, what are its requirements and how does it work.

 This [Backstage]((https://backstage.io)) backend plugin is primarily responsible for the following tasks: